Complete list of Exhibitions in London this month (May 2026)

 Old masters, fine art and historic art exhibitions on in London this month

-He’s one of my favourite artists, so I’m thrilled to see the Courtauld putting the spotlight on him.
-The Courtauld is also showing ‘A View of One’s Own‘, spotlighting landscapes by British women artists from 1760 to 1860, making it a real double bill worth the trip.
+The Courtauld is also showing ‘A View of One’s Own‘, spotlighting landscapes by British women artists from 1760 to 1860, making it a real double bill worth the trip (open until 20 May).

 Exhibition Museum Start date End date Paid/Free Visit website